 Tremendous value for the money

 Fantastic trip!
 Pete and Alex were fantastic!
 They were both knowledgeable and professional.
 The trip was a tremendous value for the money; great food and top-notch equipment!
 Thank you so much!
-Please thank Pete and Alex again for me.
+Please thank Pete and Alex again for… Read more “Tremendous value for the money”

 Carl Roth